paucabar/AimSeg/README.md

 ## Overview

 AimSeg is a bioimage analysis workflow that combines machine learning with automated post-processing and user-guidance to perform the segmentation of axon, inner cytoplasmic tongue and compact myelin on electron microscopy (EM) data.
-The workflow uses pixel and object classification to facilitate the process, whereas a semi-automated mode enables users to amend the automated selection performed by AimSeg.
+The workflow uses pixel and object classification to facilitate the process, whereas a supervised mode enables users to amend the automated selection performed by AimSeg.

 ## How to cite

-If you use AimSeg please cite:
+If you use AimSeg for your research, please cite:
 * Ana Maria Rondelli, Jose Manuel Morante-Redolat, Peter Bankhead, Bertrand Vernay, Anna Williams, Pau Carrillo-Barberà.
 AimSeg: a machine-learning-aided tool for axon, inner tongue and myelin segmentation. bioRxiv 2023.01.02.522533; doi: https://doi.org/10.1101/2023.01.02.522533

 ## Requirements